LimePoint/opschain/docs/getting_started.md

 You must have [Docker Compose](https://docs.docker.com/compose/install/) installed.

+The Docker service/daemon must be running.

 ##### Docker version

 OpsChain supports the following Docker versions:

 - macOS - Docker Desktop Community 3.1.0 and above
 - Linux - the latest Docker release
-- Windows Subsystem for Linux (WSL) - the latest Docker release (installed in the WSL environment)
+- Windows Subsystem for Linux (WSL) - the latest Docker release (installed in the WSL environment).
+Note:
-  - _Note: Prior to running the OpsChain Docker containers in WSL, we recommend adjusting the "memory" setting in your [WSL 2 Settings](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#wsl-2-settings).
+  - _Prior to running the OpsChain Docker containers in WSL, we recommend adjusting the "memory" setting in your [WSL 2 Settings](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#wsl-2-settings).
 The default setting can cause WSL to consume most of the machine's memory when running Docker containers in WSL._
+  - _For a better CLI experience we suggest using a modern terminal (like the [Windows Terminal from the Microsoft Store](https://aka.ms/terminal) or a WSL terminal)._

 ### Clone the OpsChain trial repository